-AT equipment can range from lite tech options such as picture schedules or low tech switches to high tech communication and wheelchair systems.
-This specialized technology enables people to function independently in areas where they would otherwise have difficulty, need assistance, or be unable to participate.
-AT equipment can be used at home, school, work, or in community settings.
-AT equipment is beneficial to patients with neuromuscular and developmental disabilities including apraxia, autism, brain and spinal cord injuries, cerebral palsy, muscular dystrophy and stroke.
+Understanding the range of AT equipment that could aid your child is just a first step.
+For example, your child might benefit from lite-tech options, such as picture schedules, and low-tech switches – or may be in need of high-tech communication and wheelchair systems.
+This specialized technology enables people to function independently in areas where they would otherwise have difficulty, need assistance or be unable to participate.
+AT equipment can open doors to independence for people with neuromuscular and developmental disabilities, including apraxia, autism, brain and spinal cord injuries, cerebral palsy, muscular dystrophy and stroke.

 The AT lab offers evaluations and training services for: